-This was a post on my old blog from 2008, and i thought i’d repost it here because it’s more relevant here.
+This is a post from my other blog that i wrote last September.
+I thought i’d reprint it here because it’s more relevant to the topic at hand